zachj1582/node-1-afternoon/README.md

             * To tell the path to expect a parameter, append `/:id` to the end
         * We'll use it to capture a specific id for one of our products
     * The handler should be required from a file called `getProduct.js`
-        * Remember to require the `products.json` file so it's in scope.
+        * Remember to require the `products.json` file so it's in scope
-        * It should use `req.params` to find the item with the matching `id` in our products array.
+        * It should use `req.params` to find the item with the matching `id` in our products array
             * If the item is in the array, send it back to the client
             * If it is not in the array, it should send a status of 500 with a message `Item not in list`
             * Note: `req.params` will be a string and the id we're checking against is a number
-    * Test the endpoint in your browser by entering `http://localhost:[your-port]/api/product/2
+    * Test the endpoint in your browser by entering `http://localhost:[your-port]/api/product/2`
         * It should print the content from the item with an id of 2 from our dataset
         * Try it with an id that doesn't exist (1334)
             * It should print `Item not in list` to the screen